asgarasgarov/githubFinder/README.md

 # GithubFinder App

-Search users and get the information about the user and his/her repos This project was generated with [Angular CLI] version 6.2.1.
+Search users and get the information about the user and his/her repos
+This project was generated with [Angular CLI] version 6.2.1.

 ## Use this project

-1. Clone this git repo
+1. Clone this git repo --> `git clone https://github.com/VugarAhmadov/githubFinder.git`
-2. npm install
+2. `npm install`
-3. ng serve
+3. `ng serve`
   It will run dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.